ionic-team/ionic-framework/core/src/components/back-button/readme.md

-The text property is used to provide custom text for the back button while using the default look-and-feel.
+The text to display in the back button.